 - A good solution also for other types of trips and situations such as the subway, train, practicing at night without disturbing, etc…

 - It is not a substitute for a real sax in terms of sound.

 - Cases adapted to fly.

-- It is not cheap, is profitable if you travel a lot by plane.
+- It is not something cheap, it is profitable if you travel a lot by plane.

 About instrument insurance

-It is also important that you keep in mind that airline insurance is insufficient to cover any damage to your instrument.
-In general, there are cases that when you transport things of value, a declaration of value must be made, which consists of declaring those valuable objects that are going to travel with you, but it’s also usually insufficient for a company to be held responsible for the damages caused to your instrument.
+It is also important that youkeep in mind that airline insurance is insufficientto cover any damage to your instrument.
+In general, there are cases that when you transport things of value, a declaration of value is usually made, which consists of declaring those valuable objects that are going to travel with you, but it is also usually insufficient for a company to be held responsible for the damages caused to it. may cause to your instrument.

 Odisei Music Team